HL7/davinci-deqm/source/pages/index.md

     - [Venous Thromboembolism Measures (VTE-1)]\: ...TODO...

-- [Profiles and Extensions]\: This page lists the set of Profile and Extension that are used in the DEQM transactions to exchange quality data.
+- [Profiles and Extensions]\: This page lists the set of Profile and Extension that are used in the Data Exchange For Quality Measures (DEQM) transactions to exchange quality data.

 - [Operations]\: This page lists the standard FHIR and DEQM defined Operations that are used in the DEQM transactions to exchange quality data.